meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 207
 ---
-While deploying a virtual machine, the first launch user_data script fails due to race condition with another resource deployed during the same Terraform run.What is the least disruptive method to correct the issue?
+While deploying a virtual machine, the first launch user_data script fails due to race condition with another resource deployed during the same Terraform run.
+What is the least disruptive method to correct the issue?

 - A. Run terraform taint against the virtual machine’s resource name, then terraform apply
 - B. Restart the virtual machine from the cloud portal